Are you vulnerable to union organizing?

 Positive Employee Relations

 Far too many HR professionals begin the engagement survey process with the best of intentions, then find their strategy backfires because no meaningful change results from employee feedback.
 Conducting effective employee engagement surveys is only half the battle.
 Remember: failure to take action is more discouraging for employees than passing on the engagement survey altogether.

-The first step in the engagement survey process is developing your strategy.
+The first step in developing an effective engagement survey is developing your strategy.
 Based on your population, does it make sense to conduct short, frequent surveys or to develop a comprehensive questionnaire that is administered quarterly, semi-annually or annually?
 In many cases, a combination of the two strategies is an effective option, if your budget allows.
 Determining what type of employee engagement is best for your company is crucial to the success of your survey - and your business.

 Determine which software will best meet your needs by keeping an eye on your budget, the number of questions you plan to ask, the number of employees you will survey, and the type of analytics you want to see in your results display.
 Some of the most popular options include the following: